 Located less than 30 minutes from the city of Adelaide, Adelaide Hills is full of boutique wineries, views of the Mount Lofty Ranges, epicurious experiences and a charming country atmosphere.
-While the Barossa Valley is known for its old-vine Shiraz and hot continental climate varietals, Adelaide Hills enjoys a cooler climate.
+While the Barossa Valley wine region is known for its old-vine Shiraz and hot continental climate varietals, Adelaide Hills enjoys a cooler climate.
 This gives way to brilliant Chardonnay, Pinot Noir and Sauvignon Blanc, as well as an unusual type of Shiraz that is much spicier than that found in the Barossa.

 Your first stop when heading to Adelaide Hills should be the Mount Lofty Summit Restaurant & Cafe.
 Along with enjoying delicious food, visitors will find themselves 2,330 feet above sea level taking in panoramic views of the valley and beyond.

 Adelaide Hills boasts more than 50 cellar doors and over 90 wine labels, all from boutique wineries.
 The area itself is one of the largest wine regions in the country and one of the most diverse when looking at soil, climate and terrain.
 In fact, Adelaide Hills includes two sub-regions, Lenswood and Piccadilly Valley, as well as numerous villages and towns including Birdwood, Hahndorf, Kuitpo, Lobethal, Macclesfield, Mount Barker, Norton Summit, Stirling and Woodside.